lostatc/linotype/docs/examples.rst

 Hide message details
 --------------------
 To improve readability, you may want to hide certain details in your help message under certain circumstances.
-One example would be to have a global help message that displays an overview of all commands and then a separate help message with more details for each command.
-This can be accomplished by limiting the number of levels of nested items to descend into or by making some items invisible via a **Formatter** class.
-The first method is shown below.
+One example would be to have a main help message that displays an overview of all commands and then a separate help message with more details for each command.
+This can be accomplished by:

+1. Limiting the number of levels of nested items to descend into.
+2. Conditionally making some items invisible via a **Formatter** class.
+3. Creating a separate function for the per-command help messages.

+The first way is shows below.

 .. code-block:: python
     :linenos: